Skip to main content

 Take Little Sleepies as an example.
 They make soft, comfortable sleepwear for children and adults.
 They also do marketing right.

-This year, to boost Hanukkah sales and connect with their audience, Little Sleepies introduced Hanukkah-themed pajamas featuring menorahs, dreidels, and Stars of David.
-But the product line wasn’t just for kids.
+To boost Hanukkah sales and connect with their audience, Little Sleepies introduced Hanukkah-themed pajamas featuring menorahs, dreidels, and Stars of David.
+And the product line wasn’t just for kids.
 The brand also unveiled adult sleepwear featuring the same motifs so the entire family could look picture-perfect when it came time to snap a holiday photo.

 Image shows a Hanukkah marketing email from pajama brand Little Sleepies, featuring the brand’s Hanukkah-themed PJ line for both kids and adults.
 The email kicks off with a photo of a kid wearing a shirt with a menorah on it, with copy introducing the product line in gold font on a navy blue background and a CTA button that reads, “shop Hanukkah.”
 The email continues with additional sections advertising more of the kids’ product line as well as clothing for adults, “for matchy celebrations,” as the email says.